-This dynamic breakfast program will feature Washington’s new charter school leaders, who will describe their plans to offer schoolchildren in the Puget Sound area the chance to attend a new charter school.
-The first charter school to open, in September 2014, will be Seattle's First Place Scholars, an elementary school for severely traumatized and homeless children.
-Their presentations will be followed with a question and answer period.
+This dynamic breakfast program featured Washington’s new charter school leaders, who will describe their plans to offer schoolchildren in the Puget Sound area the chance to attend a new charter school.

 WPC Eastern Washington Education Breakfast: Introducing Eastern Washington’s First Public Charter School

-The Eastern Washington Education Breakfast is part of WPC’s Health and Education Series at the Davenport Hotel.
-Featuring some of the state’s top educational leaders, this event will give attendees a behind the scenes look at the effort to bring Eastern Washington its first public charter school.
-From the district office to the classroom, find out how some of our local children’s lives will be forever changed for the better by the decision of Washington voters to open public charter schools.
-This informative event will attract hundreds of educators, political leaders, small business owners and citizens to learn about and support education advancements for children in Eastern Washington.
+As part of WPC’s Health and Education Series, the Eastern Washington Education Breakfast featured some of the state’s top educational leaders, giving attendees a behind the scenes look at the effort to bring Eastern Washington its first public charter school.
+From the district office to the classroom, attendees heard how some of our local children’s lives will be forever changed for the better by the decision of Washington voters to open public charter schools.
+This informative event attracted hundreds of educators, political leaders, small business owners and citizens who learned about and support education advancements for children in Eastern Washington.

 Washington Policy Center is pleased to co-present this education lunch event with Stand for Children, Washington.